PeterWoods02/PeterWoods02.github.io/aboutme.md

 ---

 ### **About Me**
-I am a final-year **BSc (Hons) Software Systems Development** student at **South East Technological University (SETU), Waterford**, with a strong passion for **data science and software engineering**.
-I possess a solid foundation in **programming, data analysis, system architectures, and software development**.
-My experience includes working in **collaborative, agile-driven environments** and participating in **international projects through Erasmus**.
+I am a final-year BSc (Hons) Software Systems Development student at South East Technological University (SETU), Waterford, with a strong passion for data science and software engineering.
+I possess a solid foundation in programming, data analysis, system architectures, and software development.
+My experience includes working in collaborative, agile-driven environments and participating in international projects through Erasmus.

-I am seeking to further **enhance my expertise in data science and software engineering** with hands-on experience in real-world applications.
+I am seeking to further enhance my expertise in data science and software engineering with hands-on experience in real-world applications.

 ---